jonathanpberger/aoeu/case_you_cant_see.md

 # The Case You Can't See Case Study

-jon@discovery.works
-April 2021
-NYU Stern

 ---

 ## The Deal

 Law enforcement occupies a critical---and fraught---position in modern American society.
 Rates of suicide and addiction far outpace the general populace, yet traditional courses of treatment are less accessible and effective.

----

 This Special Place ("TSP", a pseudonym) envisioned a radically different model of care delivery: an inpatient, first-responders-only recovery program.

----

 The idea took off like a shot, and after a fairly rudimentary website and brand were developed, they got busy treating patients.
 And they were good at it.

----

 So when they came to us, a few years later, their website still looked like it was hosted on Geocities---but that had never really been a blocker...until now.
 The business had grown, the old site was holding them back, and they were ready to re-present themselves to the world.
 Which raised a question: how can we best present ourselves?
 It was a rare opportunity to get deep and articulate who we are and what we do.
 It was time to talk to users.

-Note:
-  Oh hey, these are some notes.
-They'll be hidden in your presentation, but you can see them if you open the speaker notes window (hit `s` on your keyboard).

 ---

 ## The Assignment